Where Does Procurement Belong in the Organizational Hierarchy?

 Does it make a difference if procurement reports to the CEO, CFO, or COO?
 Find out where it belongs in the organizational hierarchy – and why it matters.

 By Hugo Britt | November 24, 2020

-For decades, procurement was perceived as a back-office function and performed a largely transactional role within the business.
-The organization at large wouldn’t trouble itself too much with the profession because it didn’t appear to be delivering a huge amount of value.
+For decades, procurement has been perceived as a back-office function.
+It performed a largely transactional role within the business, and didn’t appear to be delivering value to the organization.

 Fast forward to the present day, and procurement has a much more significant influence on the organization.
-No longer solely focussed on cost savings, it has become a strategic player by supporting long-term business goals, driving sustainability, ensuring supply chain transparency, and mitigating risk.
+No longer solely focussed on cost savings, it has become a strategic function.
+It now supports long-term business goals, drives sustainability, ensures supply chain transparency, and mitigates risk.

 As procurement’s status within the organization grows, its reporting alignment becomes all the more important.
-Not only is this a key indicator of how the organization perceives the profession, but the person (or department) to whom a procurement leader reports will influence major procurement decision-making and the strategic direction of the business.
+This is a key indicator of how the organization perceives the profession.
+It also plays a role in how the function will influence major procurement decisions and the strategic direction of the business.

 Typically, procurement leaders will report to one of three C-suite executives: